hjrdave/get-treble-gsm/src/posts/docs/setup.md

     path: '#treble-container'
 ---

-It is Treble's goal to provide and easy and quick setup.
-Below are the steps need to get Treble setup in your app, so you can start to managing state like a boss.
+It is Treble's goal to provide an easy and quick setup.
+Below are the steps needed to get Treble setup in your app, so you can start managing state like a boss.

-### Install Treble
+### Install
 First install Treble in your app.
 You can get more information about this package from [npm](https://www.npmjs.com/package/treble-gsm) or [yarn](https://classic.yarnpkg.com/en/package/treble-gsm).
+Node.js must be installed globally and locally in your project first.
+You can download node.js [here](https://nodejs.org/en/).

 ```terminal
 npm install treble-gsm